Leningrad Cowboys Meet Moses: Plot

 Picking up where Leningrad Cowboys Go America left off, the band has settled in Mexico after charting a top ten hit there.
 However, many band members become alcoholics spending most of their day drinking tequila.
 Before long, more than half of the band members have died from excessive drinking.
-The surviving five members and their road manager Igor (Kari Väänänen) have, in the meantime, become naturalized Mexicans, complete with mustaches and Mexican wardrobes.
+The surviving five members and their road manager Igor have, in the meantime, become naturalized Mexicans, complete with mustaches and Mexican wardrobes.

 Down on their luck and out of practice, the band receive an anonymous telegram, inviting them to perform at a hotel at Coney Island in New York.
-When they arrive, they reunite with their ex-manager Vladimir (Matti Pellonpää) who claims to be born again and now calls himself Moses.
+When they arrive, they reunite with their ex-manager Vladimir who claims to be born again and now calls himself Moses.
 Moses gathers the group at his room, and plans a return trip to the Promised Land (Siberia), for purposes that are explained later.
 Four band members prepare a makeshift boat for the first leg of the journey; the fifth—the cousin they met in Texas—chooses to stay.
 Moses stows away on the wing of a plane, taking with him the Statue of Liberty's nose as a souvenir.
-The stolen nose attracts the attention of Johnson, a CIA agent (André Wilms).
+The stolen nose attracts the attention of Johnson, a CIA agent.

 Moses falls off the plane and meets up with the band at a beach.
 Several friends and relatives from Siberia—new band members—arrive in a rented bus to pick them up.
 Because their rubles have no value, Moses goes to secure the band gigs for money throughout the journey eastward.
 Johnson catches up with them at a hotel in Amiens and, posing as a record producer, distracts them with money to play a show at the hotel, while he goes to take the nose back.
 However, he is caught by Igor and knocked unconscious.
 The next day, Moses learn of Johnson's real identity and confiscates the bullets from his gun.
 The band takes him for the rest of the trip, but are unsure of what to do with him.